Powell Family Cooking

 STEP THREE: Sauté the Vegetables

 Add the diced onion and bell peppers to the skillet.
 Sauté until the vegetables are softened, about 5 minutes.
-Add the minced garlic and sauté for an additional 1-2 minutes until fragrant.

-STEP FIVE: Combine and Serve
+STEP FOUR: Combine and Serve

 Expert Tips for Success